zhang-zx/SINE/README.md

 Then, install the dependencies following the [instructions](https://github.com/CompVis/stable-diffusion#stable-diffusion-v1).

-Instead, you can use following docker image.
+Alternatively, you can also try to use the following docker image.

 ```bash
 docker pull sunggukcha/sine